-As a student in receipt of US Federal loans you may be concerned about the impact of Covid-19 on your continued eligibility for funding, given that normally both online learning and studying in the US are prohibited for students at foreign schools.
+As a student in receipt of US Federal Loans you may be concerned about the impact of Covid-19 on your continued eligibility for funding, given that normally both online learning and studying in the US are prohibited for students at foreign schools.

 If you are a US citizen or permanent resident of the United States, you are eligible to apply for funding under the US Government William D. Ford Federal Direct Loan Program (Title IV Direct Loans).

-Students studying in the UK are not eligible for Perkins Loans or Pell Grants.
+US students studying in the UK are not eligible for Perkins Loans or Pell Grants.

 You must meet the criteria set by the US Department of Education in order to be eligible for US Federal Loans.
 The eligibility criteria are subject to change at the US Department of Education's discretion and are beyond the University's control.
 You should check the latest eligibility criteria on the Federal Student Aid website.